Jeremy Jeffress: Texas Rangers

-Third stint with Milwaukee
+Milwaukee Brewers (third stint)

-On July 31, 2017, the Rangers traded Jeffress to the Milwaukee Brewers for Tayler Scott.
+On July 31, 2017, the Rangers traded Jeffress to the Milwaukee Brewers in exchange for Tayler Scott.
 He made 22 appearances following the trade posting a 4–0 record with a 3.65 ERA in 24.2 innings.

 In 2018, Jeffress returned to his former setup man role, with Corey Knebel following him.
 Jeffress had a 0.99 ERA in 45.1 innings in the first half of the season, with fellow bullpen arm Josh Hader posting a 1.55 ERA in 46.1 innings, creating a dominant bullpen for the contending Brewers.
 On July 12, 2018, Jeffress was named to his first All-Star team as a replacement for Sean Doolittle.
 On the season, Jeffress appeared in 73 games, posting an 8–1 record with 1.29 ERA in 76.2 innings, as well as 15 saves.
+However, he struggled in the postseason, allowing 16 hits and six earned runs in eight innings of work for a 6.75 ERA.
+In the NLCS against the Los Angeles Dodgers, Jeffress made five appearances; he picked up two holds and closed out another win, but gave up key home runs Game 2 and Game 7, each of which the Brewers lost as the Dodgers advanced to the World Series.

 Jeffress began the 2019 season with the Brewers Triple-A affiliate, the San Antonio Missions, after suffering a shoulder injury in spring training.
 He made his season debut on April 17, pitching for 2/3 of an inning, striking out one batter.
 On August 25, Jeffress was placed on the 10-day injured list after suffering a hip injury, and was later released by the Brewers on September 1.

 Chicago Cubs

 On January 28, 2020, Jeffress was signed by the Chicago Cubs for a one-year, $850,000 major league contract, with the possibility he could earn an additional $200,000 based on games pitched.
 During the shortened 2020 season, Jeffress earned eight saves, recorded a 1.54 ERA, and held opposing hitters to a .137 batting average.
 He was one of the Cubs' three nominees for the 2020 All-MLB Team and was a finalist for the NL Reliever of the Year award.

-Washington Nationals

-On February 22, 2021, Jeffress signed a minor league contract with the Washington Nationals organization that included an invitation to Spring Training.
-On March 7, Jeffress was released by the Nationals.
+In the postseason he allowed two runs in 1.2 innings as the Cubs dropped two straight games to the Marlins in the Wild Card round and were eliminated.

 Lexington Legends

+On February 22, 2021, Jeffress signed a minor league contract with the Washington Nationals organization that included an invitation to spring training.
+On March 7, Jeffress was released by the Nationals, prior to the start of the season.

 On July 7, 2021, Jeffress signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 In 23 relief appearances, Jeffress posted a 1–1 record with a 6.45 ERA and 27 strikeouts.
-He was released by the team on September 12, 2021.
+He was released by the team on September 12.